 During Phase I of the UCONN 2000 program, the need for research space was addressed with the new Marine Sciences building, as well as construction of a new facility for Project Oceanology.
 With the repairs to the Branford House, the needs for administrative space were met when new infrastructure was installed.
 However, the remaining significant need is for undergraduate program space, currently housed in the WWII era former Coast Guard facilities.
-This project will support new or renovated undergraduate co-curricular space as well as plan the demolition of certain of the Coast Guard R&D facilities.
-The architectural/engineering team completed assessment and programming and are working on schematic design drawings and construction specifications.
+This project will support new and renovated undergraduate co-curricular space as well as upgrade an auditorium to correct code violations.
+The architectural/engineering team has completed assessment, programming, design and construction documents.
+The project is being bid through a Construction Manager at Risk and it is expected to begin in May 2012.
 Other projects include replacement of the existing roof and repair of exterior masonry of the library, as well as reconfiguration of the interior of both the library and undergraduate building.
-Mechanical system upgrades of piping and equipment and demolition of building 58 are currently underway.
+Mechanical system upgrades of piping and equipment and demolition of building 58 is complete.
+Renovation of the Community Professional Building to install new laboratories, upgrade the restrooms and improve electrical service are underway to accommodate the Schools of Engineering and Nursing's academic programs as well as Technology Incubator Program tenants.